udacity/FSND-P4-Design-A-Game/Project-Description.md

 data structure somewhat more complicated, but it would simplify the coding because an "AI" would not be required.

+Define what a "score" for each game will be (beyond just won/lost for single player games) and keep this data in your database.
+For example in 'Guess a Number' the Score model stores the number of guesses taken before the number was found.
+Lower guesses would be better - this scoring system could also be extended to take into account the original range of numbers as well!

+Note: if you're creating a two-player game you might want to just record *who* won each game, although you could store additional data if you like.

 Be sure to document your game.
 Your README file should include instructions for playing the game, and detailed descriptions of each endpoint (remember, you are documenting an API that another programmer may want to use as the basis for